IMQS/onboard-java/README.md

 Getting started
 ----------------
-* Fork the *RESTTemplate* project - use the `master` branch.
-THis project provides a skeleton for service development
+* Fork the *RESTTemplate* project <https://github.com/IMQS/RESTTemplate.git> - use the `master` branch.
+This project provides a skeleton for service development.
 * It can be run on its own but really doesn't do much.
 See the README.md file in that project.
-* Create am IntelliJ prokject from teh POM file and get going!
+* Create am IntelliJ project from the POM file and get going!